 TAS: Canberrans can freely travel to and from Tasmania at this time.

-NZ: Australians are no longer able to travel to New Zealand without quarantining, NZ made the decision on Friday, temporarily suspending the trans-tasman bubble for at least the next 8 weeks.
+NZ: Australians are no longer able to travel to New Zealand without quarantining, NZ made the decision to temporarily suspending the trans-tasman bubble until at least September.